Timpng98/Archiving-and-Logging/README.md

 # Archiving-and-Logging
-Using tar to extract files
+Using tar to extract files, as well as cron to create, manage, and automate jobs

+Commands used:
+1. tar
+2. cron
+3. nano
+4. systemctl
+5. logrotate
+6. Free
+7. Du
+8. Lsof